 This is my personal blog, and the views expressed here by me are mine alone.
 The blog will focus on political theory and Christian theology, with occasional comments on language and culture.
 Its purpose is to share publicly the best answers to life’s biggest questions I have been able to find or figure out.
-If you really want the truth and are perplexed or dissatisfied with the answers you find elsewhere, this is a blog you must try.

 MORE ABOUT ME